TheNotMichi/HorseAI/README.md

 cd HorseAI
 ```

-Run the launcher:
+Start the application:

 ```bash
 python launch.py
 ```

-The application will automatically open in your default web browser.

----
+Your default web browser will open automatically.

 ## Requirements

 * Python 3.8 or later
 * A modern browser with WebGPU support
 * Windows, Linux or macOS

----

 ## Technologies